How to Look Up If a Name Is Trademarked

 In Summary

 Looking up whether a name is trademarked is an essential step for any entrepreneur or business owner.
-By using tools like the USPTO’s TESS database, conducting state and online searches, and consulting professionals when necessary, you can ensure your brand name is unique and legally protected.
+By using tools like the USPTO’s database, conducting state and online searches, and consulting professionals when necessary, you can ensure your brand name is unique and legally protected.

 Taking the time to check for trademark conflicts before launching your business will save you from potential legal issues and costly rebranding efforts.
 Remember, your brand name is one of your most valuable assets—make sure it’s protected.